galacticcouncil/Basilisk-XCM/README.md

 ### Using the front end
 ***
 <p>
-As soon as the user lands on the website the Polkadot.js and metamask extensions pop up asking for approval to use with this website.
+As soon as the user lands on the website the Polkadot.js and metamask extensions pop up asking for approval to be used with this website.
 Please ensure that the Metamask is connected to the Moonriver chain for the Kusama ecosystemt.
 For Rococo the Meta Mask wallet is not used
 </p>
 <p>
 The user sees the Polakdot and Metamask accounts to be used.
 If another polkadot account is desired choose from the top right dropdown (for metamask choose diectrly on your metamask extension).